Speak with people who understand

 Advocating for herself: Janine’s efforts led to answers

-Janine spent years receiving misdiagnosis after misdiagnosis.
-All the while, she was experiencing episodes of muscle paralysis that were becoming more frequent and severe, signaling that her condition was getting worse.
-Her episodes of paralysis started to impact her daily life, affecting her ability to perform her job, causing coworkers to suspect she was faking an illness.
+Janine spent years being misdiagnosed.
+Meanwhile, her condition was getting worse and impacting her life.
+It affected her ability to perform her job, and her coworkers thought she was faking an illness.
 Eventually, her progressive condition forced her into an early retirement.